-The Bolivarian Liberation Forces (FBL) is a guerrilla group based in western Venezuela, along the border with Colombia.
-Unlike traditional insurgencies, the FBL generally supported the government of Hugo Chavez, and avoided confrontations with security forces.
+The Patriotic Forces of National Liberation (FPLN) is a guerrilla group based in western Venezuela, along the border with Colombia.
+It is also commonly known by its previous acronym: the Bolivarian Liberation Forces (FBL).
+Unlike traditional insurgencies, the FBL/FPLN has generally supported the government of Venezuela and has avoided confrontations with security forces.

 The FBL’s origins are unclear.
 While some analysts believe the group was founded by a radical leftist faction of the Fatherland for All Party (PPT), the PPT has denied any links to the guerrillas.
 Others believe that it emerged from the Communist Party of Venezuela (PCV) in the late 1980s.